Stochasticity in Motion: An Information-Theoretic Approach to Trajectory Prediction: Experiments

 Throughout our experiments, we use our novel method to measure the total uncertainty and decompose it into aleatoric and epistemic components to understand their relative importance.
-We generate trajectory predictions from the ensemble using the approach described in \citet{distelzweig2024trajectories}, which involves \ac{MBRM} to draw trajectories from an ensemble of prediction models.
-For single models, we generate trajectories via Topk sampling, which selects the most likely trajectories \citep{liu2024_laformer}.
-We rely on LAformer \cite{liu2024_laformer}, PGP \cite{deo2022_pgp}, and LaPred \cite{kim2021_lapred} to construct different ensembles of trajectory prediction models.
+We generate trajectory predictions from the ensemble using the approach described in \cite{distelzweig2024trajectories}, which involves \ac{MBRM} to draw trajectories from an ensemble of prediction models.
+For single models, we generate trajectories via Topk sampling, which selects the most likely trajectories \cite{liu2024_laformer}.
+We rely on LAformer~\cite{liu2024_laformer}, PGP~\cite{deo2022_pgp}, and LaPred~\cite{kim2021_lapred} to construct different ensembles of trajectory prediction models.
 These three models are among the best-performing models with available open-source implementations.
 In our experiments, we evaluate different ensemble configurations, including deep ensembles, dropout ensembles, and single models.
 We use an ensemble size of three in all experiments; for deep ensembles, we sample three different models, and for dropout ensembles, we sample three different masks.
-Prediction performance is assessed in terms of \ac{minADE} and \ac{minFDE} over $k$ proposals.
-The $\text{minADE}_k$ measures the average point-wise L2 distances between the predicted trajectories and the ground truth, returning the minimum over the $k$ proposals~\citep{nuscenes}.
-In contrast, $\text{minFDE}_k$ considers only the final predicted point.
-Detailed prediction results for different models and ensemble configurations on the original nuScenes dataset are provided in App.~\ref{app:base_performance}.
+Prediction performance is assessed in terms of \acf{minADE} over $5$ proposals.
+The $\text{minADE}_5$ measures the average point-wise L2 distances between the predicted trajectories and the ground truth, returning the minimum over the proposals~\cite{nuscenes}.